coderolls/coderolls-blog/_posts/java-json/2021-01-07-parse-json-in-java.md

 import com.google.gson.JsonObject;

 /**
- * A program to parse JSON strin in Java using Gson
+ * A program to parse JSON string in Java using Gson
  * @author Gaurav Kukade at coderolls.com
  */